recp/cglm/docs/source/cam.rst

     | set up view matrix

-    **NOTE:** The UP vector must not be parallel to the line of sight from the eye point to the reference point.
+    .. note:: The UP vector must not be parallel to the line of sight from the eye point to the reference point.

     Parameters:
       | *[in]*  **eye**     eye vector